 Undoubtedly, the area under kitchen sinks is largely taken up by cleaning products.
 Oftentimes, cleaners are in spray bottles, which do not have to sit on the bottom of a shelf.
 Instead, place a tension rod close to the top of a cabinet in order to hang spray bottles.
 With the newly freed area, you might have room for a small recycling bin or other organization solutions that otherwise would not have fit in the cabinet.

-Organizers on Cabinet Doors
+Organizers on cabinet doors

 Many types of caddies exist that can be affixed to the inside of doors for additional storage space.
 Some are even sold with hooks that easily install over a door, although these might seem unsightly in an otherwise tied-together room design.
 Keep in mind that if using such an organizer, the area available inside a cabinet might be reduced.
 Nonetheless, items kept right inside cabinet doors can be quickly accessed, like sponges or cleaning cloths.
 With some innovative thinking, most small shelves and buckets can be placed inside doors even if not originally intended for hanging.
+Hiatt-Hardware says over-the-door hooks are organized, purposeful, and easy to put together.

 There is no need to go out and buy entirely new receptacles for reorganizing your under sink area.
 Search your house for unused or underutilized items that can better be implemented elsewhere.
 For example, you can place multiple small baskets or shower caddies under a sink to better separate things.
 Sort items by purpose or type in each basket for simple identification, removal, and transport.
 For instance, multiple feminine-hygiene items can be kept in the same storage caddy.
 Stackable bins add vertical space.
 Smaller foldable shelves or storage cubes are a simple addition that can solve many organization issues.